Sinclair81/Homebridge-Logo-Platform/README.md

 ## Special thanks to ##

 - Davide Nardella for [Snap7](http://snap7.sourceforge.net)
 - Mathias Küsel for [Node-Snap7](https://github.com/mathiask88/node-snap7)

+## Known issues ##

+- The plugin cannot be configured with the Config UI.
+(The settings are too complex.)

 ## Platform Main Configuration Parameters ##